t2hnd/codmon2gdrive/readme.md

 ## Environmental variables

 For this tool to automatically login into [codmon page](https://parents.codmon.com/menu) and do the scraping tasks.
-Additionally, it requires upload path in Google Drive.
+Additionally, it requires upload folder ID in Google Drive.
 For this purpose, you should create `.env` and provide your own credentials.

 ```.env